Table of contents

 ABS data shows that the fastest-growing areas in Queensland are:

-In second place, Chambers Flat-Logan Reserve in Logan situated within the south of the Brisbane metropolitan area in South East Queensland, with a 19% population increase thanks to property development opportunities.
+Chambers Flat-Logan Reserve in Logan, situated within the south of the Brisbane metropolitan area in South East Queensland, had the strongest population growth for the state during the 2022/23 financial year, with an 18% population increase thanks to property development opportunities.

-In Brisbane’s south, the Pallara-Willawong area is home to around 10,600 people after its population increased by 19%.
+In Brisbane’s south, the Pallara-Willawong area came in second place after its population increased by 14%.

 Nsw